Mindful-AI-Research/3-project-ai-ml-yolo-helipad_detector/README.md

 * [**Carlos Antonio dos Santos Roth Gorham**]() proposed the concept of geospatial automation for helipad discovery and contributed to the initiation of this implementation direction. <br><br>

 * [Fabiana ⚡️ Campanari](https://linktr.ee/fabianacampanari) carried out the subsequent substantial development, expansion, integration, evaluation, and consolidation of the final **Helipad Detector** platform.
-Her work included: <br><br>
+Her work included: <br>

   * development and expansion of the geospatial scraping and geocoding automation;
   * conversion of raw geographic coordinates into decimal coordinates and bounding boxes;